HokoraYinphineMPP/obsidian-git-sync/docs/Revanced/1 Start Here!/No Android.md

 # I have Quest 1/Quest 2/Pimax Crystal!
 These HMDs actually run Android!
 However, you likely may have to patch on a different device such as your phone or computer.
->> Confirmed: Quest 1 can run revanced
+> Confirmed: Quest 1 can run revanced lmao, the big issue is settings page doesnt have a soft back button

 > DM Hokora Yinphine MPP#6969 and yell at me to finish this part lol